The highlights

 - Other debt

-It isn't necessarily unusual to have a negative net worth if you're early in your financial journey or carrying significant debt.
+It isn't unusual to have a negative net worth if you're early in your financial journey or carrying significant debt.
 Lots of people start there—so it's nothing to be ashamed of.
-Consistent financial check-ins can help you grow your net worth and financial confidence.
+Consistent financial check-ins and adjustments as your life evolves can help you grow your net worth and financial confidence.

 “If your net worth is going up steadily, you know that you’re doing a pretty good job financially,” he says.
 “And there are two ways you can grow your net worth.
 You can either save and invest more or you can pay off debt—or do both.”

-How often you should do a financial goals check-in?
-Ford says it’s a good idea to do one every three to six months.
+Ford says that it’s important not to try to take stock of everything too often.
 “You probably shouldn’t do it more than quarterly, no matter how advanced you are,” he says.
 “Some people can look at the market too much and overanalyze their finances.
 You can develop a good system that should be largely automated and able to keep you on the right track without you having to do constant check-ins.”

-In other words, a financial check-in can feel good—because it may help you learn, grow, and move forward.
-With every financial check-in, you can help yourself become more confident in your financial future.
+In other words, it may feel really good to do a financial check-in, even if you’re working through challenges.
+Check-ins can help you learn, grow, and move forward—and with every check-in, you can help yourself become more confident in your financial future.

 - Get that check-in going!
 Use the five questions at the beginning of this article to help kick things off.